WICG/webpackage/explainers/content-addressable-bundles.md

   format][web bundles], and can get a hash for each subresource before their bodies arrive.

+### It seems weird to use a file name convention to map a main-resource URL to a bundle's URL, and vice-verse.
+Can we have a more flexible way?

+This proposal's current approach is tentative.
+We may want to introduce a more flexible way to map a main-resource URL(s) (maybe one-or-more) to a bundle's URL .
+Mapping should be declarative so that static analysis tools for a bundle can understand it easily without any _runtime_.

+TODO(hayato): Any requirements or feature requests for mapping?
+Feedback is welcome.

 ## Stakeholder Feedback / Opposition

 Not yet.